Computing Technology for Math Excellence Logo

 For concerns about protecting data in the cloud, see the following:

-Doxing or Doxxing as defined by Kaspersky, a cybersecurity company, "is the act of revealing identifying information about someone online, such as their real name, home address, workplace, phone, financial, and other personal information.
-That information is then circulated to the public — without the victim's permission."
-Their article, What is Doxing: Definition and Explanation elaborates on how it works, addresses its legality, how to protect yourself from doxing, and what to do if you become a victim.
+Doxing or Doxxing as defined by Fortinet, a cybersecurity company, "is derived from the term “dropping dox,” or “documents.”
+Doxing is a form of cyberbullying that uses sensitive or secret information, statements, or records for the harassment, exposure, financial harm, or other exploitation of targeted individuals."
+Their article, What is Doxing? elaborates on how it works, addresses its legality, how to protect yourself from doxing, and what to do if you become a victim.

 In Folksonomies - Cooperative Classification and Communication Through Shared Metadata, Adam Mathes (2004) discussed the advantages and disadvantages of folksonomies and their potential impact on information retrieval systems.
 He elaborated on their nature by discussing two popular sites for sharing digital content: Del.icio.us (tool for organizing web pages) and Flickr (tool for photo management and sharing).
 Note: Educators should exercise caution if using Flickr, as some content might not be appropriate for K-12 learners.
 There are alternatives for Web site photo management for student projects, which include log-in and password features.